 For a terminal using TCP or UDP to connect terminal applications, the following applies: the UICC can open a connection to a server in the terminal.
-If a TCP connection is requested, the terminal assigns an available source port and issues an active OPEN request (as defined in RFC 793 [10]) to the port number given in the command at the localhost IP address (e.g. 127.0.0.1 for iPv4).
-If UDP connection is requested, the terminal assigns an available source port and will send future data as datagrams (as defined in RFC 768 [9]) to the port number given in the command at the localhost IP address (e.g. 127.0.0.1 for iPv4).
+If a TCP connection is requested, the terminal assigns an available source port and issues an active OPEN request (as defined in IETF RFC 793 [10]) to the port number given in the command at the localhost IP address (e.g. 127.0.0.1 for iPv4).
+If UDP connection is requested, the terminal assigns an available source port and will send future data as datagrams (as defined in IETF RFC 768 [9]) to the port number given in the command at the localhost IP address (e.g. 127.0.0.1 for iPv4).
 In both cases the terminal forwards incoming/outgoing data with the allocated pair of source and destination ports to/from the UICC.
 Dependent on the terminal implementation, opening a connection to a port may cause a terminal application (which does not need additional launch parameters) to be launched.
+The terminal may use the ENVELOPE (TERMINAL APPLICATIONS) to inform the UICC about a list of applications which can be launched using this mechanism.